wawandco/gontact/README.md

 ## GOntact

-GOntact is a simple service to send contact form data by email, its propose is to provide a simple service that could be used by any website against multiple transactional email services such as Mandril, MailGun, and SendGrid.
+GOntact is a simple service to send contact form data by email, its propose is to provide a simple service that could be used by any website against Slack or multiple transactional email services such as Mandril, MailGun, and SendGrid.

 GOntact provides a simple POST endpoint `/contact`, where it expects to receive the following parameters, that will be sent to your `GONTACT_EMAIL`.